benc-uk/nanomon/readme.md

   - _packetLoss_ - Percentage of packet that were lost (number)
   - _ipAddress_ - Resolved IP address of the target (string)

-### Type: DNS
+### DNS Monitor

-The DNS monitor looks up DNS records and returns the results, if the name fails to resolve it will return failed status, otherwise it will return OK.
+The DNS monitor looks up DNS records and returns the results as outputs, if the name fails to resolve it will return failed status, otherwise it will return OK.

 - **Target:** The domain or hostname you want to lookup in DNS
 - **Value:** Time for lookup to complete